tomeshnet/documents/README.md

 ### Usage

-You can contribute to the Toronto Mesh project in many ways.
-To see our current status, visit the [publicly viewable Kanban](https://wekan.tomesh.net/b/LWS8X7sGFXqDgZ7ag/tomesh-net).
+To see the current status of the Toronto Mesh project, visit the [publicly viewable Kanban](https://wekan.tomesh.net/b/LWS8X7sGFXqDgZ7ag/tomesh-net).

-If you would like to join the project, start by [creating an account](https://wekan.tomesh.net), and then ask on Slack or email [hello@tomesh.net](mailto:hello@tomesh.net) for an invite to our main Board.
+You can contribute to the project in many ways.
+Start by [creating an account](https://wekan.tomesh.net) for our Kanban, and then ask on Slack or email [hello@tomesh.net](mailto:hello@tomesh.net) for an invite to our main Board.

 #### Propose an Idea